phlowers/mechaphlowers/docs/user_guide/ug_guying.md

 ## Geometric Configuration

-It is possible to use a pulley on suspension supports (neither the first nor the last).
+It is possible to use a pulley on suspension supports (neither the first nor the last support).
 The configuration without a pulley corresponds to a direct guy cable, while the configuration with a pulley uses the span tension to calculate the tension in the guy cable.

 ![Guying setup](./assets/guying.drawio.png "Guying setup image")